This document explains how we gather and use your data on exploitzeroday.com and forum.exploitzeroday.com.

 Occasionally, at our discretion, we may include or offer third party products or services on our site.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-Our site, products and services are all directed to people who are at least 13 years old or older.
-If this server is in the USA, and you are under the age of 13, per the requirements of COPPA (Children's Online Privacy Protection Act), do not use this site.
+Our site, products, and services are all directed to people who are at least 16 years old or older.
+If you are under the age of 16, do not use this site.